mroshaw/mroshaw.github.io/Subnautica/yourfirstmod/creatingaproject.md

 # Creating a Visual Studio C# project

 Hop into Visual Studio and create a new project.
-You must use the "Class Library (.NET Framework)" template for this:
+You must use the "Class Library" template for this:

 ![](.\media\classlibrarytemplate.png)

-Note that the "Class Library" template is not the one you want as it targets .NET Standard or .NET Core.
-You specifically want to select the template for .NET Framework.
+Note that the "Class Library (.NET Framework)" template is not the one you want as it targets .NET Framework.
+This is out of date, and doesn't support all the features of .NET.

-Let's call the project `KnifeDamageMod`, set a location and select `.NET Framework 4.7.2`.
+Let's call the project `KnifeDamageMod`, set a location and select `.NET Standard 2.1`.
 Click the Create button, and you're done!
 Who said this was difficult, right?!

 ![](.\media\vsprojectconfiguration.png)

-Just to reiterate: you **must** select `.NET Framework 4.7.2`.
+Just to reiterate: you **must** select either `.NET Standard 2.1` `.NET Framework 4.8`, `.NET Framework 4.7.2`, or `.NET Standard 2.0` .
 If you don't see it, go back to the Visual Studio installer and select it.
 Alternatively, you can download it manually from [Microsoft.com](https://dotnet.microsoft.com/download/visual-studio-sdks)

 Okay, there's more to it than that before we start.